-The regulations in English are the official version.
+The regulations in English is the official version.
 This Spanish translation is offered as a courtesy.
-Los regamentos en inglés son los oficiales.
-Esta traducción se ofrece como cortesía.

 State and Federal Resources and Information

-Improving Education for English Learners: Research-Based Approaches, Chapter 6 (PDF)
+Improving Education for Multilingual and English Learners: Research to Practice (PDF)

-This chapter includes information on educational programs that use two languages.
+This chapter includes information on multilingual programs and pedagogy.

 Office of English Language Acquisition, Language Enhancement, and Academic Achievement for Limited English Proficient Students (OELA)

-Office in the U.S. Department of Education responsible for the administration of English learner programs and services, Title III, and the Every Student Succeeds Act (ESSA).
+This office in the U.S. Department of Education is responsible for the administration of English learner programs and services, Title III, and the Every Student Succeeds Act (ESSA).